Skip to main content

 })

-createAll(ProjectComponent, null, {
+createAll(ProjectComponent, undefined, {

 scope: $element,